-In reality, no. Not even top-of-the-line software is enough for expats to get an accurate tax return, never mind the free and cheap versions that railroad clients into a particular filing method.
+In reality, no. Not even top-of-the-line software is enough for expats to get an accurate US tax return, never mind the free and cheap versions that railroad clients into a particular filing method.

 Experts agree that even with the aid of the most sophisticated software, experienced international tax knowledge is critical.

 What’s the big problem with preparing your own tax return when living abroad?

 The first is simple, you don’t have a professional checking that the information you’re inputting is correct and in the right place.